yrxu/Tools-in-XSPEC/README.md

 - PION/XABS-to-SPECTRA.py
 2. Collect generated spectra into a table model readable in XSPEC:
 - gen_table_pion/xabs.py
+- The general versions that do not need pre-calculated SEDs and the ionization balances are in the SPEX-to-XSPEC/general-version/ directory.
+Be cautious: a cut-off power-law component, instead of a specific SED, is used as an approximation.

 Cite Parker, Michael L. et al. 2019 when you use them.